-It’s probably a habit with the majority of married couples that once they receive their wedding pictures, they will simply download those pictures to their phone, perhaps they will download and put on a USB (or several USB keys, which I strongly recommend) and make sure they will be stored away for safe keeping.
+It’s probably a habit with the majority of married couples on receiving their wedding pictures.
+They will simply download those pictures to their phone.
+Perhaps downloading and putting them on a USB (or several USB keys, which I strongly recommend) and make sure they will be stored away for safe keeping.
 Maybe putting the idea of a book on the long finger, or even not really wanting a book or album at all.
-In this digital age we are all guilty of putting to the back of or minds the idea of getting family prints done as regularly as we should, I know I am.
-Quite often I will have ideas to get a book of say family pictures done but I tend to let that skip by to the point of where I have lots of pictures but rarely the will to just get it done.
+Quite often I will have ideas to get a book of say family pictures done.
+But I tend to let that skip by to the point of where I have lots of pictures but rarely the will to just get it done.

-Where a wedding is concerned I personally think it is vital that a wedding book should be created, it is the ultimate way to see a concise record from a wedding day.
-I do sense that some find it difficult enough to go through the images and make a selection, it is probably easy for me since I will sit down and make sure that the final set will have a good pace given that I can view those images objectively, and I’ll make sure that it will ebb and flow and not just look linear and functional.
-Like any book, a wedding selection too must have a tight story, a start a middle and an end, and given the reportage wedding photography style I work within it gives this more credence.
+Where a wedding is concerned I personally think it is vital that a wedding book should be created.
+It is the ultimate way to see a concise record from a wedding day.
+I do sense that some find it difficult enough to go through your wedding pictures and make a selection.
+It is probably easy for me since I will sit down and make sure that the final set will have a good pace given I can view those images objectively.
+And I’ll make sure that it will ebb and flow and not just look linear and functional.
+Like any book, a wedding selection too must have a tight story, a start a middle and an end.
+Given the reportage wedding photography style I work within it gives this more credence.

 “Honest I’m getting the book done very soon!”

-I tend to meet past clients on a regular enough basis, at weddings or just out and about, on nearly every occasion they will mention a book, and wanting to get it done.
 I suppose what often can be the issue with procrastinating is due to the fact that you may have somewhere in the region of 500 images to select from.
-Bringing this down to a tidy set of say 80 must not be easy, but anytime I do meet a past client I will stress that they must be ruthless.
-Your pictures are not going anywhere, and the final book will give a good summary of the day, and that is what is absolutely important, that it gives a good tight story to the wedding day, therefore having a page turning effect and flow.
+Therefore editing this down to a tidy set of say 80 must not be easy.
+Anytime I do meet a past client I will stress that they must be ruthless.
+Your pictures are not going anywhere.
+The final book will give a good summary of the day, and that is what is absolutely important.
+It must tell a good tight story to the wedding day, therefore having a page turning effect and flow.